The Good Dinosaur (soundtrack): Reception

 The score received mixed response from critics.
-A review from Laughing Place said that "Like the somber tone of the film, the soundtrack to The Good Dinosaur isn’t particularly lively.
+Writing for Laughing Place, Alex Reif said "Like the somber tone of the film, the soundtrack to The Good Dinosaur isn't particularly lively.
 Most of the melodies are slow and sad, with the occasional happy, up-tempo moment.
-But more often than not, it’s either sad or frantic, depicting the same emotions as the story."
-James Southall of Movie Wave, reviewed "There’s more action material, some of it with a darker flavour, and while it’s competently done it is a bit on the generic side and doesn’t stick around in the memory at all.
+But more often than not, it's either sad or frantic, depicting the same emotions as the story."
+James Southall of Movie Wave, reviewed "There's more action material, some of it with a darker flavour, and while it's competently done it is a bit on the generic side and doesn't stick around in the memory at all.
 This mixes not entirely seamlessly with some comic material which is – except when returning to the delightful style of the early tracks – frankly a bit irritating [...]
 The Good Dinosaur has a number of moments of great quality but is an unusually uneven listening experience as an album which makes it a bit less than the sum of its parts.
-Still, there’s more than enough here to make it worth returning to."
+Still, there's more than enough here to make it worth returning to."
 Pixar Post wrote "One can't help but make comparisons of a new film score to prior scores while listening and in our opinion, this feels much more like a John Powell live action score than any of the more common composers utilized by Pixar (Randy Newman, Michael Giacchino or Thomas Newman).
 Whether this type of feel for a Pixar film will be well received by critics en masse is yet to be seen, but one thing we can guarantee is that it's definitely worthy of adding to your Pixar score collection."